-CPU Internal Cache/ External Cache Cache memory is additional memory that is much faster than conventional DRAM (system memory).
+CPU Internal Cache/ Cache memory is additional memory that is much External Cache faster than conventional DRAM (system memory).
 CPUs from 486-type up contain internal cache memory, and most, but not all, modern PCs have additional (external) cache memory.
 When the CPU requests data, the system transfers the requested data from the main DRAM into cache memory, for faster access by the CPU.

-CPU L2 Cache ECC Checking When you select Enabled , it will speed up memory checking when the external cache contains ECC SRAMs.
-The choices: Enabled; Disabled.
-Processor Number Feature Choose Disabled or Enabled.
-When enabled, the processor serial number will display during the boot up screen.
-Quick Power On Self Test Select Enabled to reduce the amount of time required to run the power-on self-test (POST).
+CPU L2 Cache ECC When you select Enabled, it will speed up memory Checking checking when the external cache contains ECC SRAMs.

+Quick Power On Self Select Enabled to reduce the amount of time required to Test run the power-on self-test (POST).
 A quick POST skips certain steps.
 We recommend that you normally enable quick POST.

-First/Second/Third/ Other Boot Device The BIOS attempts to load the operating system from the devices in the sequence selected in these items.
+First/Second/Third/ The BIOS attempts to load the operating system from Other Boot Device the devices in the sequence selected in these items.
 The choices: Floppy; LS/ZIP; HDD; SCSI; CDROM; Disabled.

-- Swap Floppy Drive When enabled, floppy drives A and B will be exchanging without any physical connection and modification on the cables. - Boot Up Floppy Seek When enabled, the BIOS tests (seeks) floppy drives to determine whether they have 40 or 80 tracks.
-Only 360-KB floppy drives have 40 tracks; drives with 270KB, 1.2MB, and 1.44MB capacity all have 80 tracks.
-Because very few modern PCs have 40-track floppy drives, we recommend that you set this field to disabled to save time. - Boot Up NumLockToggle between On or Off to control the state of the NumLock key when the system boots.
+Swap Floppy Drive When enabled, floppy drives A and B will be exchanging without any physical connection and modification on the cables.

+Boot Up Floppy Seek When enabled, the BIOS tests (seeks) floppy drives to determine whether they have 40 or 80 tracks.
+Only 360-KB floppy drives have 40 tracks: drives with 270KB, 1,2MB, and 1,44MB capacity all have 80 tracks.
+Because very few modern PCs have 40-track floppy drives, we recommend that you set this field to disabled to save time

+Boot Up NumLock Toggle between On or Off to control the state of Status the NumLock key when the system boots.
 If On, the numeric keypad is in numeric mode.
-If off, the numeric keypad is in cursor control mode. - Gate A20 OptionGate A20 refers to the way the system addresses memory above 1 MB (extended memory).
+If off, the numeric keypad is in cursor control mode.

+Gate A20 Option Gate A20 refers to the way the system addresses memory above 1 MB (extended memory).
 When set to Fast, the system chipset controls Gate A20.
 When set to Normal, a pin in the keyboard controller controls Gate A20.
-Setting Gate A20 to Fast improves system speed, particularly with OS/2 and Windows. - Typematic RateWhen Disabled, the following two items (Typematic Rate and Typematic Delay) are irrelevant.
-Keystroke repeats at a rate determined by the keyboard controller in your system.When Enabled, you can select a typematic rate and typematic delay. - Typematic RateWhen the typematic rate setting is enabled, you can select a typematic rate (the rate at which character repeats when you hold down a key) of 6, 8, 10, 12, 15, 20, 24, or 30 characters per second.
+Setting Gate A20 to Fast improves system speed, particularly with OS/2 and Windows.

+Typematic Rate Setting When Disabled, the following two items (Typematic Rate and Typematic Delay) are irrelevant.
+Keystroke repeats at a rate determined by the keyboard controller in your system.

+When Enabled, you can select a typematic rate and typematic delay.

+Typematic Rate (Chars When the typematic rate setting is enabled, you can / Sec) select a typematic rate (the rate at which character repeats when you hold down a key) of 6, 8, 10, 12, 15, 20, 24, or 30 characters per second.

-Typematic Delay (Msec) Choices: 250; 500; 750; 1000.
-This option sets the time interval for displaying the first and the second characters.
+Typematic Delay Choices: 250; 500; 750; 1000.
+This option sets the (Msec) time interval for displaying the first and the second characters.
 If enabled, the time interval is optional.

 Security Option If you have set a password, select whether the password is required every time the System boots, or only when you enter setup.

-The choices: system; setup.
-OS Select For DRAM > 64MB Select OS2 only if you are running OS/2 operating system with greater than 64MB of RAM on your system.
-Video BIOS Shadow Performance will be improved by copying Video BIOS to Shadow RAM.
-C8000-CBFFF to DC000-DFFFF Shadow These options are used to shadow other expansion card ROMs.
+The choices: system: setup.

+OS Select For DRAM > Select OS2 only if you are running OS/2 operating system.

+64MB system with greater than 64MB of RAM on your

+Video BIOS Shadow Performance will be improved by copying Video

+BIOS to Shadow RAM

+C8000-CBFFF to These options are used to shadow other expansion

+DC000-DFFFF Shadow card ROMs.